 Essential to this process is being able to create content and post updates that still adhere to traditional SEO rules.
-So, business owners still should be generating material that utilizes keywords and phrasing while avoiding stuffing.
+So, practice owners still should be generating material that utilizes keywords and phrasing while avoiding stuffing.
 Although it seems like SEO content can be challenging to create, it actually becomes easy the longer someone practices.

 It’s easy to tell when someone is writing naturally, and when they start keyword stuffing.
 There’s a difference between someone saying, “Penny loves these delicious organic dog treats” and “These delicious organic dog treats are so delicious and organic, filled with organic dog treat goodness.”
 The key is not to place too many keywords in the actual content and to focus more on elements that will attract an audience on your chosen social media platform.

 If you have concerns about writing, remember that creating content and working with social media becomes easier the more you practice.
 If you are struggling, it is possible to hire a freelancer or part-time employee to generate the following for you.
-Once a business owner has managed to cover their fundamentals, all that is needed is to create some form of social media content that will attract the desired demographic.
+Once a practice owner has managed to cover their fundamentals, all that is needed is to create some form of social media content that will attract the desired demographic.

 With pets, finding a demographic is easy.
-If a business sells HVAC equipment, it can be a little more difficult to support SEO with social media.
+If a practice sells HVAC equipment, it can be a little more difficult to support SEO with social media.
 To properly do so, it’s important to do a little research into who currently buys products and what type of content they enjoy.
 Silly contests or posts that ask questions and link back to the website tend to be good options, so don’t be afraid to experiment.

 When it comes to using social media profiles to boost your SEO, it is possible but will take a little bit of work.
 Once you have an idea that garners attention, it’s important to post content regularly.
 Don’t be afraid to engage patients and fans of the page to amplify how often they check your social media.
 If you’re struggling to get feedback, consider using a system like Pozative, which encourages patient reviews.